yazan828/BeEF-Framework/README.md

 * Many social engineering techniques
 * Integration with Metasploit Framework
 * Phishing attacks
 ![alt text](https://github.com/yazan828/Test/blob/main/Diagram2.png "BeEF Attack Scenario [5]")
+The figure above demonstrates an overview of a client attack using BeEF by injecting the script into the hook and forward it to the target.
+## Who Uses BeEF?
+The primary purpose of BeEF is to allow qualified penetration testers to evaluate the security measures of web browsers and examine exploitability by simulating the attacks.
+However, BeEF is also used by hackers who are either targeting specific victims or spreading hooks through the network to gather sensitive information without consent.
+Plus, BeEF is continuously being used for educational purposes.

 [1]: https://writingbros.com/essay-examples/an-in-depth-look-at-browser-exploitation-using-beef-framework/